Mandeep94/Data-Wrangling-OpenStreetMap-Data/README.md

 6. schema.py:
   The schema used in parsing the data

-7. csv files:
+7. cleanup.py:
-  Data files generated from osm data into five files to store in db
+  Clean the data for issues found in audit process

 8. create_table.sql:
   sql script with create table commands for DB